Ihor-Mykytiuk/software-architecture/README.md

 - As a **User**, I want to be able to receive notifications when someone applies to my project.
 - As a **User**, I want to be able to receive notifications when my request to join a project is accepted or rejected.
-- As a **User**, I want to be able to receive notifications about new messages in chats.

 ### 7. Admin Management